RajuShivarama/shopit-mern/README.md

-### GreatKart!!
+### ShopIT!!

-GreatKart is an ecommerce website aiming to serve the people on Internet.
+ShopIT is an ecommerce website for selling electronics and IT items aiming to serve the people on Internet.

 #### Project Requirements
 - the entire member screen data is controlled by an admin panel.
-- Admin panel should be built with high security.
-- Paypal Payment Integration for checking out.
+- Stripe Payment Integration for checking out.
 - Product should be added to cart and the user can increase and decrease the Quantity.
 - User should be able to register, login and logout being email address valid.
 - Forgot password and Change password should be there.
-- User should be delivered email after ordering and payment.
 - Every User has their own dashboard, which includes profile update and history of their ordered products.
-- User should be able search the products with different categories.
+- User should be able search the products.
-- A single product should has different variations like color and size.
 - Pagination of products should be there.
-- Deploying the whole website in EC2, S3 and RDS of AWS.

 #### Project Approach

-- For this full-stack web application, I created the front end components and UI using Bootstrap, JavaScript, CSS & HTML.
+- For this full-stack web application, I created the front end components and UI using React.
 This involved creating the signin, register, navigation, header, main and footer components.

-- The next part was creating the backend of this project using django and involves creating an admin screen, registering the product's detail in the postgresql database and later the data is sent to the member screen.
+- The next part was creating the backend of this project using Express js and involves creating an admin screen, registering the product's detail in the mongodb database and later the data is sent to the member screen.
-- The challenging part of this web app was to adding the same product to cart with different size and color and also the Paypal payment gateway integrations.
+- The challenging part of this web app was to integrate Stripe payment gateway integrations.

 #### Technologies Used:

-  Front End:- HTML, CSS, Bootstrap-4, Jquery.
+  Front End:- React.

-  Back End:- Django, Paypal API.
+  Back End:- Express, Stripe API.

-  Database:- PostgreSQL
+  Database:- Mongodb

-  Production tools:- AWS Elastic Beanstalk[EC2, S3, RDS, Route53 and Certificate Manager]

   #### Preview